Word problem (mathematics): The word problem in universal algebra

-In universal algebra one studies algebraic structures consisting of a generating set A, a collection of operations on A of finite arity (typically binary operations), and a finite set of identities that these operations must satisfy.
+In universal algebra one studies algebraic structures consisting of a generating set A, a collection of operations on A of finite arity, and a finite set of identities that these operations must satisfy.
 The word problem for an algebra is then to determine, given two expressions (words) involving the generators and operations, whether they represent the same element of the algebra modulo the identities.
 The word problems for groups and semigroups can be phrased as word problems for algebras.

 The word problem on free Heyting algebras is difficult.

 The only known results are that the free Heyting algebra on one generator is infinite, and that the free complete Heyting algebra on one generator exists (and has one more element than the free Heyting algebra).

 The word problem for free lattices

 The word problem on free lattices and more generally free bounded lattices has a decidable solution.
 Bounded lattices are algebraic structures with the two binary operations ∨ and ∧ and the two constants (nullary operations) 0 and 1.
 The set of all well-formed expressions that can be formulated using these operations on elements from a given set of generators X will be called W(X).
 This set of words contains many expressions that turn out to denote equal values in every lattice.
-For example, if a is some element of X, then a ∨ 1 = 1 and a ∧ 1 =a.
+For example, if a is some element of X, then a ∨ 1 = 1 and a ∧ 1 = a.
 The word problem for free bounded lattices is the problem of determining which of these elements of W(X) denote the same element in the free bounded lattice FX, and hence in every bounded lattice.

 The word problem may be resolved as follows.
 A relation ≤~ on W(X) may be defined inductively by setting w ≤~ v if and only if one of the following holds: